Improving opportunities for people with Huntington’s disease through physiotherapy

 “Thanks to our research, we now know that staying active can help to prevent loss of bodily function, and physiotherapy can help patients to cope with their changing physical function.
 It can also have an impact on when people with Huntington’s disease are admitted to residential care.

 “Our guidelines can really help those living with Huntington’s to keep mobile, and ultimately to keep them interacting in daily life.
-It can make a huge difference to people’s lives, but it is actually a relatively low-cost, easy intervention.”
+It can make a huge difference to people’s lives, and it is actually a relatively low-cost, easy intervention.”

 Professor Busse started on her path to research with an undergraduate degree in Physiotherapy, and she later completed a master’s degree in Biomechanics and Human Movement Sciences, both in her native South Africa.
 Aged 30 in 2002, she went on to do her PhD at Cardiff University, looking at mobility across a range of neurological conditions.